raspberrypilearning/turtle-tracker/en/step_3.md

 --- /task ---

 --- task ---
-Click the green flag and then click on the **Turtle 1** sprite to see the turtle draw its route and stamp a marker at each known position.
+Click the green flag, and then click on the **Turtle 1** sprite to see the turtle draw its route and stamp a marker at each known position.

 ![Path of the Turtle 1 sprite with stamps](images/turtle-1-stamps.png)